 We’ve all had diarrhoea.
 We all have.
-It’s one of the most humbling realisations; if ever I’m feeling, well, shitty about myself, I just remember that Kim K has had diarrhoea.
-She is human, just as I am human.
-She has screamed bloody murder whilst perched on a porcelain throne, just as I have.
-Admittedly, Kim’s might not be porcelain and that derrierelectable rump of hers might require a slightly bigger throne than mine but THE FACT REMAINS: we all shit.
+It’s one of the most humbling human experiences.
+Not a soul on earth has evaded the horrors of a contracting colon.
+The Queen?
+Diarrhoea.
+Beyoncé?
+Diarrhoea.
+Kim Kardashian?
+Diarrhoea.
+They are human, just as I am human.
+They have screamed bloody murder whilst perched on a porcelain throne, just as I have.
+Admittedly, Kim’s might not be porcelain and her tush might require a slightly bigger throne than mine but THE FACT REMAINS: we all shit.
 Those of us with IBS just shit more, or maybe less, than your average Joelene.
-We either excrete very rarely (constipation, amirite?) or all too often (diarrhoea, amirite?), or we alternate between both of those debilitating inflictions.
-On the eve in question, the poo powers that be decided I would be receiving the D.
+We either excrete very rarely (we meet again, constipation) or all too often (ahh my old friend, diarrhoea), or we alternate between both of those debilitating inflictions.
+On the eve in question, the shit deities that be decided I would be receiving the latter.

 I looked up.